a-leithner/cscms/README.md

 which opens the page "PAGE.page" by opener.js. login.js is currently not in use.

 # Credits
-Only credit: Webfont "BebasNeue.otf" was made by Dharma Type, downloaded form 1001fonts.com
+Webfont "BebasNeue.otf" was made by Dharma Type, downloaded form 1001fonts.com Webfont "Roboto-Regular.ttf" and "RobotoCondensed-Regular.ttf" downloaded from google.com/fonts

 # System Requirements
 To run Slave, you need a working web server e.g. Apache HTTPD 2, because Slave uses JS's XMLHttpRequest.